 After seeing a few different doctors and getting referrals, they decided to do a D&C (dilation and curettage), which is a procedure in which they remove tissue from the uterus.
 They wanted to do a physical first, so they did a few blood tests and an EKG.
 The EKG showed something was wrong.
 Now, they wanted to do an angioplasty.
 She ended up with a stent in her heart, and that put off the D&C.

 The Cancer Spreads

-My mother had to have a hysterectomy to remove the uterine cancer.
+My mother had to have a hysterectomy to remove her uterine cancer.
 After the surgery was over, she had to wait for the pathology reports to see if the cancer had metastasized to other organs.
-Unfortunately, the cancer had spread into her ovaries and lymph nodes.
+Unfortunately, the cancer had already spread into her ovaries and lymph nodes.

-The doctor said if she would not have waited so long, starting treatment when the symptoms began years before, the cancer would not have spread.
+The doctor said if she hadn't waited so long to seek treatment when the symptoms began years before, the cancer would not have spread.
 Because her ovaries were now involved, she had to have eight chemotherapy sessions.